moditect/moditect/README.md

 * `additionalDependencies`: Additional artifacts to be processed; useful if the main artifact depends on code from another artifact but doesn't declare a dependency to that one (optional)
-* `moduleName`: Name to be used within the descriptor; if not given the name will be derived from the JAR name as per the naming rules for automatic modules (optional)
+* `name`: Module name to be used within the descriptor; if not given the name will be derived from the JAR name as per the naming rules for automatic modules (optional)
-* `exportExcludes`: Regular expressions allowing to filter the list of exported packages (optional)
+* `exports`: List of name patterns for describing the exported packages of the module, separated by ";".Patterns can be inclusive or exclusive (starting with "!") and may contain the "*" as a wildcard.
+Inclusive patterns may be qualified exports ("to xyz").
+For each package from the module, the given patterns are processed in the order they are given.
+As soon a package is matched by an inclusive pattern, the package will be added to the list of exported packages and no further patterns will be applied.
+As soon as package is matched by an exclusive pattern, this package will not be added to the list of exported packages and no further patterns will be applied.
+(optional)
 * `addServiceUses`: If `true`, the given artifact will be scanned for usages of `ServiceLoader#load()` and if usages passing a class-literal are found (`load( MyService.class )`), an equivalent `uses()` clause will be added to the